bedrockio/bedrock-core/generator/README.md

 ## Models

 Generates Mongoose models based on the schema information.
-Test stubs will also be generated.

 ---